TravelArtistsHub

 TLHK: Mainly by making me more aware of exterior and interior settings and how they interact to change a real place.
 And incorporating foreign words.

-TAH: Do you travel with or for your writing?
+TAH: Do you travel with or for your writing

 TLHK: For.